openstack/nova/doc/source/nova.concepts.rst

 Introduction
 ------------

-Nova is the software that controls your Infrastructure as as Service (IaaS) cloud computing platform.
-It is similar in scope to Amazon EC2 and Rackspace CloudServers.
+Nova, also known as OpenStack Compute, is the software that controls your Infrastructure as as Service (IaaS) cloud computing platform.
+It is similar in scope to Amazon EC2 and Rackspace Cloud Servers.
 Nova does not include any virtualization software, rather it defines drivers that interact with underlying virtualization mechanisms that run on your host operating system, and exposes functionality over a web API.

-This document does not attempt to explain fundamental concepts of cloud computing, IaaS, virtualization, or other related technologies.
+This site does not attempt to explain fundamental concepts of cloud computing, IaaS, virtualization, or other related technologies.
 Instead, it focuses on describing how Nova's implementation of those concepts is achieved.